 The Board of Regents, the governing body for The University of Texas System, is composed of nine members who are appointed by the Governor and confirmed by the Senate.
 Terms for Regents are scheduled for six years each and staggered so that three members' terms will usually expire on February 1 of odd-numbered years.
 In addition, the Governor appoints a Student Regent for a one-year term that expires on May 31.

-The Executive Leadership is comprised of the President's Cabinet, the Provost's Council, and the Deans Council, each with defined roles and areas of oversight.
+The Executive Leadership is comprised of the President's Cabinet, Resource Management Team, University Leadership Council, and Academic Council, each with defined roles and areas of oversight.
 UTSA's Executive Leadership structure provides a clear process for campus planning, prioritization, and decision making that reflects our core as an academic enterprise.

 The University of Texas at San Antonio (UTSA) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master’s, and doctoral degrees.
 Questions about the accreditation of The University of Texas at San Antonio may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 Statement of Equal Educational Opportunity